v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 ## Summary

-In this episode we looked into how the spec defines the grammar in such a way that implementing a finite lookahead parser based on it is straightforward.
+In this episode we looked into how the spec defines a concise grammar for cases where we cannot identify the current syntactic construct based on a finite lookahead.

-In particular, we looked into how the spec uses a cover grammar for defining the productions for constructs for which we don't know in advance whether they're parenthesized expressions or arrow function parameters lists.
+In particular, we looked into how the spec uses a cover grammars for first parsing ambiguous-looking constructs permissively and restricting them with static semantic rules later.